BitonicNL/verify-signed-message/README.md

 - Pay-to-Witness-Script-Hash (P2WSH)
 - Taproot ([as there is no consensus](https://github.com/trezor/trezor-firmware/issues/1943))

+## Development

+This package is developed in-house and pushed from our internal repository to GitHub.

 ## Contributing

 Contributions, issues and feature requests are welcome.

 ## License

-Copyright © 2022 Bitonic.
+Copyright © 2020-2023 Bitonic.
 This project is [ISC](/LICENSE) licensed.